ClementDelgrange/pytest-docker-service/README.md

-# pytest-dockerpy
+# pytest-docker-service
-A pytest plugin to start docker containers when running pytest
+A pytest plugin to start docker containers for services required when running tests.